Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 In short-term stress, cortisol acts as an anti-inflammatory and helps balance out the histamine levels.
 However, during chronic stress, the body becomes less sensitive to cortisol, allowing for more inflammation and itching.

 When you reduce anxiety, you might find that your itching goes away.
-In fact, there’s evidenceTrusted Source that anti-anxiety medications and psychosocial treatments for anxiety — including cognitive behavioral therapy (CBT) — can have anti-itch effects.
+In fact, there’s evidence that anti-anxiety medications and psychosocial treatments for anxiety — including cognitive behavioral therapy (CBT) — can have anti-itch effects.

 The cycle of itch and anxiety
 Anxiety and itching can result in a continuous itch-anxiety cycle.
 Anxiety leads to itching, which in turn leads to more anxiety, and so on.

 Psychogenic itching, as well as other types of chronic itching, can significantly affect a person’s mental health and well-being.
-Many people with chronic itch reportTrusted Source that psychological stress is a factor that aggravates their itching.
+Many people with chronic itch report that psychological stress is a factor that aggravates their itching.

-ResearchTrusted Source has also shown a link between itching and symptoms of depression.
+Research has also shown a link between itching and symptoms of depression.
 People who report severe depression also report higher itch intensity, compared to people who report low symptoms of depression.

-One studyTrusted Source found that when people with a chronic itch condition viewed stressful images — such as a snake preparing to strike or a person being pulled from a burning building — their itch severity increased.
+One study found that when people with a chronic itch condition viewed stressful images — such as a snake preparing to strike or a person being pulled from a burning building — their itch severity increased.

-In another studyTrusted Source, healthy women with no chronic itch conditions reported greater itching sensations due to histamine reactions when they experienced negative emotions from distressing film clips.
+In another study, healthy women with no chronic itch conditions reported greater itching sensations due to histamine reactions when they experienced negative emotions from distressing film clips.

 You might also have experienced the “contagious itch” phenomenon.

 If you see your friend scratching, or you’re reading about itching or watching a movie with a person scratching, it can make you feel itchy too!
 Everyone can experience this at some level, but it tends to happen to a greater degree among people with neurotic personalities.

 Does anxiety make you more itchy at night?
 Some people with anxiety-related itching report that their itching is worse at night.
 Itchy skin at night is also called nocturnal pruritus.
-While researchers don’t know exactly why this happens, there are a few theoriesTrusted Source.
+While researchers don’t know exactly why this happens, there are a few theories.

 First, your body increases blood flow to the skin at night, and your skin tends to retain less moisture — both of which could potentially worsen itchy sensations.